 With Bright Star, Campion went back to making small films for small audiences.
-But maybe intimate is a better world than small.
+But maybe intimate is a better word than small.
 This quiet, introspective movie may have been shot on a limited budget, but it has more weight than almost anything made for mainstream audiences.
 If Campion has turned away from Hollywood, it’s only so she could embrace the bristling honesty that’s at the core of her work.

 Bright Star tells the story of the romance between Fanny Brawne and John Keats.
 Brawne was an independent-minded young woman in love with the art of making clothes.
 Keats was a willful, brilliant young man obsessed with the art of making poetry.
 Their relationship was a slow, deliberate dance that started with them circling each other cautiously and ended with them embracing each other rapturously.
 It’s easy to see why the material appealed to Campion.
 She’s always been fascinated by relationships.
 And in speaking about Bright Star, she’s said that she was interested in telling a story about people who talked.